uviclibraries/rstudio/troubleshooting.md

 You are using the wrong working directory.
 The working directory is the folder R is looking at to search for files you want to upload.
-However, if you forgot to specify the working directory (or specified a wrong one), R will not be able to find the files you are trying to upload. a quick way to check your working directory is to run `getwd()` in your console.
+However, if you forgot to specify the working directory (or specified a wrong one), R will not be able to find the files you are trying to upload.
+A quick way to check your working directory is to run `getwd()` in your console.
 If the directory is wrong, you can use `setwd()` to set the correct directory or click on Session \> Set Working Directory \> Choose